Remi-Lejeune/deep-learning-project/readme.md

-# Efficient Bayesian Learning Curve Extrapolation using Prior-Data Fitted Networks
+# Reproduction: Efficient Bayesian Learning Curve Extrapolation using Prior-Data Fitted Networks

-This repository offers an implementation of LC-PFN, a method designed for efficient Bayesian learning curve extrapolation.
+The steps and results of our reproduction are described in our [blog](https://github.com/Remi-Lejeune/deep-learning-project/blob/main/blog.md)

+The Transformer models and training loop code described in sections *Simplifying the Transformer using PyTorch* and *Positional Encoding:* can be found in the [training_models](https://github.com/Remi-Lejeune/deep-learning-project/blob/main/lcpfn/notebooks/training_models.ipynb) jupyter notebook.
+The code that produced the results (table  and graph) for sections *Simplifying the Transformer using PyTorch* and *Positional Encoding:* can be found in  the [testing](https://github.com/Remi-Lejeune/deep-learning-project/blob/main/lcpfn/notebooks/testing.ipynb) jupyter notebook.

 ### Installation